jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-  (a) 0.105, if the individual’s annual gross income is $15,600 or less; or (b) 0.175, if the individual’s annual gross income is more than $15,600 and not more than $53,500; or (c) 0.300, if the individual’s annual gross income is more than $53,500 and not more than $78,100; or (d) 0.330, if the individual’s annual gross income is more than $78,100.
+  (a) 0.105, if the individual’s annual gross income is $15,600 or less; or (b) 0.175, if the individual’s annual gross income is more than $15,600 and not more than $53,500; or (c) 0.300, if the individual’s annual gross income is more than $53,500 and not more than $78,100; or (d) 0.330, if the individual’s annual gross income is more than $78,100 and not more than $180,000; or (e) 0.390, if the individual’s annual gross income is more than $180,000.

 ### 3 Small amounts of tax payable
 Despite clause 2, the Commissioner may write off an amount of tax under section 22J if the amount is not substantial and represents an underpayment of tax that is attributable to a function or operation of the tax collection rules.